This page references our older Objective-C SDK. Check out our new Swift SDK to integrate our latest Swift-first library.

 Step 3: Create a Content Card observer

-With that said, you could order and apply additional display logic in a variety of ways.
+That said, you could order and apply additional display logic in a variety of ways.
 For example, you could select the first five Content Card objects from the array or introduce key-value pairs (the

 extras property in the data model) to build conditional logic around.